tricorder-observability/grafana/docs/sources/developers/plugins/migration-guide.md

 ### Sign and load backend plugins

-We strongly recommend that you not allow unsigned plugins in your Grafana installation.
-By allowing unsigned plugins, we cannot guarantee the authenticity of the plugin, which could compromise the security of your Grafana installation.
+We strongly recommend that you not allow unsigned plugins in your Tricorder installation.
+By allowing unsigned plugins, we cannot guarantee the authenticity of the plugin, which could compromise the security of your Tricorder installation.

 To sign your plugin, see [Sign a plugin](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/#sign-a-plugin).